GRESB/api-docs/source/includes/_batch-operations.md

   variables is missing, the entire batch request will fail!
 The field
   <code>always_update</code> has no minimal requirements.
 Please be aware that
-  although the API accepts invalid data, the data must be valid in order for the user to update the portfolio data in the Real Estate Survey form the GRESB Asset Portal.
+  although the API accepts invalid data, the data must be valid in order for the user to update the portfolio data in the Real Estate Assessment form the GRESB Asset Portal.
 </aside>